-Cabinet could at this time have chosen to take no further action in relation to the capital programme.
-An approved programme through to the end of the financial year 2018/19 exists as set out in Appendix A to the report of Corporate Leadership Team and amended by more recent Cabinet decisions.
-Whilst Cabinet could have chosen to wait, giving consideration at a future time, resources are available for immediate use and it is appropriate to consider options as part of the medium term financial strategy for 2015/16 onwards.

-Cabinet could have chosen any variation on the strategy, funding assumptions and programme as set out in the appendices to this report for approval:

-- a) The strategy has been set using the MTFS approved for 2014/15.
+- 1.10.1 Cabinet could at this time choose to take no further action in relation to the capital programme.
+An approved programme through to the end of the financial year 2018/19 exists as set out in Appendix A and amended by more recent Cabinet decisions.
+Whilst Cabinet could choose to wait, giving consideration at a future time, resources are available for immediate use and it is appropriate to consider options as part of the medium term financial strategy for 2015/16 onwards. - 1.10.2 Cabinet could choose any variation on the strategy, funding assumptions and programme as set out in the appendices to this report for approval: - a) The strategy has been set using the MTFS approved for 2014/15.
 It also considers current circumstances.
-However, Cabinet could have considered amending some of the principles set out in the report allowing for a variation to the programme.
-However, the principles are set in accordance with national guidelines and previous Council approvals and it is not recommended that changes be made at this time. - b) The funding levels could be varied but they are based upon prudent assumptions made from the latest information available.
-It was not recommended that Cabinet amend these assumptions at this time. - c) The programme is based upon the known schemes that have come forward for consideration or require match funding to enable receipt of grant funding.
+However Cabinet could consider amending some of the principles set out in the report allowing for a variation to the programme.
+However the principles are set in accordance with national guidelines and previous Council approvals and it is not recommended that changes be made at this time. - b) The funding levels could be varied but they are based upon prudent assumptions made from the latest information

+- available.
+It is not recommended that Cabinet amend these assumptions at this time. - c) The programme is based upon the known schemes that have come forward for consideration or require match funding to enable receipt of grant funding.
 All schemes meet the Council's priorities.
-Any additional schemes that Cabinet may wish to propose should be considered initially by the budget working group as set out in the MTFS.

-Cabinet could have considered the use of prudential borrowing to finance a larger capital programme.
+Any additional schemes that Cabinet may wish to propose should be considered initially by the budget working group as set out in the MTFS. - 1.10.3 Cabinet could consider the use of prudential borrowing to finance a larger capital programme.
 Whilst achieving the Council's strategic aims at a quicker pace, such a strategy would place additional pressure on the revenue budget.
 An alternative strategy such as this would not, at this time, support the requirements of the Prudential Code.
 Such a change requires approval by Council of changes to prudential borrowing levels and the related prudential indicators.